All You Need To Know About Japan’s ‘Nengajo’ New Year’s Cards

 How do I write a nengajo?

 Postage-paid new year’s cards are sold at post offices, stationery stores, and convenience stores until early January.
 You can choose a blank card and decorate it yourself or pick a pre-designed one.
 Other cards can be transformed into new year’s cards by adding the appropriate postage (¥52) and writing “nenga” (年賀) at the top of the address side.

 Cards addressed in Japanese are most often written vertically, with the address running down the right-hand side of the card.
 Use as many columns as you need for the address, but aim to write the person’s name in the middle, in bigger letters than you used for the address.
 It is best to write the name of each family member that you are addressing the card to — if you know them.
 Writing the family name just once is enough, but remember to follow each given name with the honorific “様” (sama).

 Write your own name and address in smaller letters on the lower left-hand side of the card as in the photo below.

 If you write the Japanese horizontally, write the address first, then the names below, then your own details lower down.
-When addressing cards in English, Japan Post advises writing them horizontally, with the receiver’s address in the bottom area slightly to the right, and the sender’s address at the top, slightly to the left (see sample here).
-Since this shows how to write nengajo in English to send overseas, they have added “Air Mail” at the bottom left, and “Postcard” at the top.
+When addressing cards in English, Japan Post advises writing them horizontally, with the receiver’s address in the bottom area slightly to the right, and the sender’s address at the top, slightly to the left (see a sample here).
+Since this shows how to write nengajo in English to send overseas, they have added: “Air Mail” at the bottom left, and “Postcard” at the top.
 Cards sent internationally will not be held back for a new year’s day delivery.